ahgraber/homelab-gitops-k3s/cluster/apps/data/databases/Operators.md

 Cons:

-* Docker Hub images provided under the terms of use of the Crunchy Data developer program which means you can't use them in production without an active subscription.
+* Images provided under the terms of use of the Crunchy Data developer program which means you can't use them in production without an active subscription.

 ## Percona